 - Where the invested funds are clearly identified to an operating activity or funding source that operates separately in the university's program structure, the proportionate share of earnings will be attributed to that activity. - Where the invested funds are, in general, unrestricted, such as instructional program reserves or research activities reserves, the earnings will be allocated to a resource pool available to be allocated broadly to initiatives within the funding category.
 For resources generated in this investment category: - a.
 The university will deploy the earnings to act as a revolving set of resources generating an annual, recurring revenue stream to make one-time or limited recurring investments to pursue strategic institutional goals and objectives.
 These funds are available for operating needs, and in some cases, may be available to support capital needs as well. - b.
 If necessary, the university will deploy a portion of these earnings to address a strategic university goal or activity to produce ongoing support until that strategic activity generates other revenue streams to support the activity.
-This should be a last resort option since such expenditures will reduce the university's ability to provide support new initiatives described in a. above.
+This should be a last resort option since such expenditures will reduce the university's ability to provide support to new initiatives described in a. above.

 The allocation of all the investment earnings described in this section will enter the university's budget processes through the activities of the Office of Budget and Financial Planning, as it carries out the university's budget processes.
-The Budget Office will be responsible for allocations of restricted earnings and for making recommendations regarding the allocation of earnings available for unrestricted purposes.
+The Office of Budget and Financial Planning will be responsible for allocations of restricted earnings and for making recommendations regarding the allocation of earnings available for unrestricted purposes.

-The Vice President for Finance and CFO shall approve budget allocation recommendations and will execute the allocation of earnings through the university budget process.
-The CFO will engage the SVPOA in the budget allocation process to ensure these decisions are consistent with the goals of the SVPOA and University leadership.
+The VPF shall approve budget allocation recommendations and will execute the allocation of earnings through the university budget process.
+The VPF will obtain approvals from the EVP&COO and Executive Vice President & Provost in the budget allocation process to ensure these decisions are consistent with the goals of executive university leadership.